gmnothi/RootlyTakeHome/README.md

 6. **Integration APIs**: Connect with other incident management tools
 7. **Custom Voices**: Allow users to choose different ElevenLabs voices
 8. **Transcript Upload**: Support for different transcript formats
+9. **Automatic Integrations:** Integrate with calendar apps (Google Calendar, Outlook) to automatically schedule follow-ups or post-mortems, and with Slack for real-time incident notifications and action item assignments—mirroring Rootly's core value.
+10. **Better Timeline Streaming:** Implement smooth, real-time streaming of timeline events with animations and live updates, making the replay experience even more immersive and intuitive.

 ## ⏱️ Time Spent